Police: Late Georgia Tech player collapsed in dance routine

 "No workarounds attempting to circumvent this moratorium, including, but not limited to underground processes, hosting Omega events in the names of other individuals or entities, or purchasing private insurance, will be approved or tolerated," Marion said.
 "Sanctions will be issued up to expulsion and chapter revocation."

-The fraternity's executive director, Kenneth Barnes, did not immediately respond to an email from the AP seeking comment.
+The fraternity's executive director, Kenneth Barnes, did not respond Friday to an email from the AP seeking comment.

 The Yellow Jackets began spring practice as scheduled, but will be at Adams' funeral Saturday in his hometown of Nashville, Tennessee.
 The entire team, along with coaches, administrators and former players, plan to attend.